Child Safe Scouting

 Child Protection and Scout Leaders

 Scouts requires all adults applying to join the Association to satisfy Working with Children Check (WWCC) arrangements; consent to a Police and Character Check as well as undertake a suitability interview by a local community committee.
-For many years all potential Scout Leaders have had to undertake a mandatory Police check.
+For many years, all potential Scout Leaders have had to undertake a mandatory Police check.

 All approved adult Leaders then receive comprehensive and ongoing training in dealing with children and the various aspects of Scouting.
-All Leaders must sign a document under which they agree to abide by a Code of Conduct, which incorporates important principles of Child Protection.
+All adults must sign a document under which they agree to abide by a Code of Conduct, which incorporates important principles of Child Protection.

 For more information see the Scouts Australia National Child Protection Policy.
-In addition each state and territory has formal policies dealing with child protection and inappropriate conduct or behaviour.
+In addition, each state and territory has formal policies dealing with child protection and inappropriate conduct or behaviour.

 Reporting Abuse in Scouting